Todd Lumsden

 Todd Lumsden (born 6 February 1978 in Consett) is an English football player and manager.

 Career

 Lumsden mostly played in the lower leagues of Scottish football, although he did play for Hamilton Academical at First Division level.
-He was appointed player/manager of Albion Rovers in May 2012, after Paul Martin resigned due to health reasons.
+He was appointed player/manager of Albion Rovers in May 2012, after Paul Martin resigned for health reasons.
 Lumsden left Albion Rovers after the 2012–13 season, as the club were relegated from the Second Division.
 He was succeeded by his assistant James Ward.